NethermindEth/Forta-Agents/.github/pull_request_template.md

 - [ ] Tests cover all the paths (i.e. negative & positive test cases)
 - [ ] When the tests complete, no warning/errors are shown
 - [ ] `npm start` works without errors when executed using a jsonRpcUrl for each of the networks specified in the README
+- [ ] The networks specified in the README and the networks are listed in the `package.json` are the same
 - [ ] The code does what the README describes
 - [ ] Network calls are properly being cached (if duplicated calls can occur)
 - [ ] A performance review has been done (e.g. `Promise.all` is used whenever possible)